manu-07-ela/LAPR2_ISEP/docs/SprintA/FURPS.md

 ### Design Constraints

 _Specifies or constraints the system design process.
 Examples may include: programming languages, software process, mandatory standards/patterns, use of development tools, class library, etc._

->The application must be developed in Java language using the IntelliJ IDE or Netbeans.
+####_Programming languages_

->The application graphical interface is to be developed in JavaFX 11.
+- Adopt best practices for identifying requirements and for OO software analysis and design.

->The unit tests should be implemented using the JUnit 4 framework.
+####_Use of development tools_

->The JaCoCo plugin should be used to generate the coverage report.
+- The unit tests should be implemented using the JUnit 4 framework.

->All the images/figures produced during the software development process should be recorded in SVG format.
+- The JaCoCo plugin should be used to generate the coverage report.

->Use Javadoc to generate useful documentation for Java code.
+- All the images/figures produced during the software development process should be recorded in SVG format.

->Adopt best practices for identifying requirements and for OO software analysis and design.
+- Use Javadoc to generate useful documentation for Java code.

 ### Implementation Constraints